timothyprojectGiG/JB_Math_Textbook/_sources/Intropy.md

 # Intro to Python

 :::{note}
-Dr. VanDrunen will give an intro to Python programming.
+Dr. VanDrunen will give a guide to Python programming to help navigate the reader through the remainder of the book.